 - "I'm going to lose all my friends."

 - "No. I'm going to follow God.
-I consecrate my friend relationships to God.
+I consecrate my friendships to God.
 He is in charge of what happens."

 - "I testify like I know, but do I really know?
 What if I'm wrong?"

 - "No. I testify my truth.
 I will correct when God corrects me.
-Even if I can't feel it now, I have abundant evidences and experiences that fuel my conviction."
+Even if I can't feel it now, I have many evidences and experiences that fuel my conviction."

 - "Who do I think I am?
 I have no right to step forward and shine."

-- "No. It is right to shine.
-It is right serve God with the gifts He has given me.
+- "No. It is right serve God with the gifts He has given me.
 I will do what I was born to do."

 - "I must be crazy."

-- "No. Crazy people don't ask if they are crazy.
-I have evidence that I am clear thinking and reasonable.
+- "No. I have evidence that I am clear thinking and reasonable.
 I am following God, and 'Faithfulness is not foolishness nor fanaticism' (Elder Bednar, "We Will Prove Them Herewith," Oct 2020)."

 It's a simple practice, though it was difficult to train into.
 It is VITAL for keeping my mind firm in faith.